samplchallenges/SAMPL5_logD_PredictionAnalysis/README.md

 Prediction analysis of distribution coefficient part of the SAMPL5 challenge.

-Caitlin C Bannan
+* Caitlin C Bannan
+* Kalistyn H Burley

-David L Mobley
+* David L Mobley

+##### Note: Unless updated this directory is not safe for public publishing because it includes contact information and names of Anonymous submissions.

 ### Sub Directories:
 This is a short description, detailed READMEs included inside each.